 RWI policies include a deductible, referred to as the 'retention'.
 In the US, the retention usually ranges between 0.5 per cent and 1 per cent of the deal value, although higher deductibles may apply for smaller transactions or in special circumstances.
-The retention in RWI policies issued in Latin American deals often ranges between 1 per cent and 2 per cent of deal value.
-However, the retention may be higher depending on the relevant jurisdiction and specific circumstances of the target business, and may go over 4 per cent of the deal value in some cases.
-Many RWI policies in the US provide for a drop of the retention after a specified period of time has passed since the policy is issued, but some carriers may not be willing to offer such drop of the retention in Latin American deals.
+The retention in RWI policies issued in Latin America should be expected to be around 1 per cent of deal value.
+However, the retention may be higher depending on the relevant jurisdiction and specific circumstances of the target business (going up to 2 per cent in some cases).
+Many RWI policies in the US provide for a drop of the retention (usually by 0.5 per cent) after a specified period of time has passed since the policy was issued (usually on the first anniversary of the closing), but some carriers may not be willing to offer a drop of the retention in Latin American deals.
+11

 In a competitive environment, the seller may require that the buyer assume the risk below the retention, as would be the case in a no recourse deal.
 Conversely, when the buyer has more leverage, it may require that the seller provide indemnification for breaches of R&Ws below the retention, subject to customary limitations on indemnity, such as a de minimis amount, as applicable.
-Furthermore, if the seller is liable for all or some amount of the losses below the retention and arising from breaches of R&Ws, a buyer with negotiation leverage may require a holdback or escrow in connection therewith.
+Furthermore, if the seller